riotonzuk/cooking_robot/README.md

 I based this work off a lot of other things I found.
 I started with [CesMak/kuka_arm](https://github.com/CesMak/kuka_arm) ROS+gazebo project, but had to make a lot of adaptations to make it work with the Braccio arm.
 I found this [braccio-study](https://github.com/dpakshimpo/braccio-study) repo as well, which reused the [braccio_arduino_ros_rviz](https://github.com/ohlr/braccio_arduino_ros_rviz) configuration, but didn't seem to run for me.
 Also, I couldn't use these packages alone, because I wanted to control using the MoveIt's python interface.

 Next, I followed the [tutorial](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html) for setting up MoveIt! with gazebo.
-It turned out I need two slightly different versions of I kept running into the problem that the physics were really jerky.
+It turned out I need two slightly different versions of the URDF to make it work (for reasons I still don't quite understand).
+I kept running into the problem that the physics were really jerky and I was constantly dropping the block.
 Finally, I found a solution on these ROS Answers posts ([1](https://answers.ros.org/question/291228/simple-box-grasping-fails/) [2](https://answers.gazebosim.org//question/22353/how-to-connect-the-moveit-planning-with-gazebo-simulation/)) that suggested I need to switch everything to effort_controllers.
-Guided by these repos ([1](https://github.com/jonabalzer/braccio_moveit_config),[2](https://github.com/berkeleyopenarms/blue_moveit),[3]((https://github.com/kkumpa/ros-robotic-arm))), I figured out how to implement effort_controllers and getthem working with MoveIt.
+Guided by these repos ([1](https://github.com/jonabalzer/braccio_moveit_config),[2](https://github.com/berkeleyopenarms/blue_moveit),[3](https://github.com/kkumpa/ros-robotic-arm)), I figured out how to implement effort_controllers and get them working with MoveIt.
 This ended up solving a lot.
 Finally, I tweaked physics parameters a lot to dial in good reactions, again based on many many ROS answers posts.